 - Take a Trip

 Why not take a trip to a science museum, a zoo or an aquarium?
 These don’t necessarily need to be completely related to what they are learning about at school.
 Any visit can help their curiosity and engagement with science generally.
+There are increasingly more virtual 'visits' available online also, if you can't manage a trip in person.

 - Make it Personal